 It’s the unknown that has always drawn me to women.
 To paraphrase Churchill’s most oft-quoted adage, they are a riddle wrapped in a mystery inside an enigma.
 They are as complicated as the inner workings of an iPhone.
 They are both nurturers and truth-seekers.
 At one moment, they can be as distant as a remote tropical island.
 In an instant, they open up their enveloping arms to strangers and friends alike.
-They are maternal, intuitive, and emotional – and by far the tougher of the two sexes.
+They are maternal, intuitive, and emotional – and by far the tougher and smarter of the two sexes.

-In addition, Mitchell authored the anthem of her generation, “Woodstock.” (“We are stardust, we are golden.
+Of course, Mitchell authored the anthem of her generation, “Woodstock.” (“We are stardust, we are golden.
 We are billion-year-old carbon.
 And we gotta get ourselves back to the garden.”)
 With “Big Yellow Taxi,” she composed the most revered ecological anthem in the last half-century. (“Don’t it always seem to go.
-That you don’t know what you’ve got til it’s gone.
+That you don’t know what you’ve got till it’s gone.
 They paved paradise – and put up a parking lot.”)
 Joni’s hallowed “Circle Game,” has been played at countless christenings, weddings, and funerals. (“Yesterday a child came out to wonder.
 Caught a dragonfly inside a jar.
 Fearful when the sky was full of thunder.
 And tearful at the falling of a star.
 And the seasons they go round and round, and the painted ponies go up and down.
 We’re captive on the carousel of time.
 We can’t return we can only look behind – from where we came.
 And go round and round and round in the circle game.”)
-Finally, the songwriter’s most venerated song, “Both Sides Now,” is considered one of the ten most important ballads produced in the modern era. (“I’ve looked at life from both sides now.
+Finally, the songwriter’s most venerated tune, “Both Sides Now,” is considered one of the ten most important ballads produced in the modern era. (“I’ve looked at life from both sides now.
 From win and lose and still somehow.
 It’s life’s illusions I recall.
 I really don’t know life…at all.”)

-From Joni’s ode to love, loss, and motherhood in the poignant, “Little Green,” to her melancholic, universal sadness in “River,” to her paen to the exhilarating pain of intimacy in “A Case of You,” she has made me feel things I had forgotten about myself.
+From Joni’s ode to love, loss, and motherhood in the poignant, “Little Green,” to her melancholic, universal sadness in “River,” to the exhilarating pain of intimacy in “A Case of You,” she has made me feel things I had forgotten about myself.
 Like her kaleidoscopic paintings, Mitchell’s music projects texture, tone, color, emotion, and intimacy.
-Every product of hers is a work of art – and her musical pallet – from folk to gospel, from jazz to rock, from country to the blues – invariably rings true.
+Every product of hers is a work of art – and her musical pallet – from folk to gospel, from jazz to rock, from country to the blues – rings true.
 There’s nothing false about Joni Mitchell.
 She is both for real – and for keeps.